James-Riordan/James-Riordan/README.md

 <h1 align='center'> Hi! 🚀</h1>

-<p align='center'> I'm a Full Stack & Cloud Engineer.
-I specialize in creating robust microservice development ecosystems.
-This is achieved with an opinionated microservices implementation of open-source tools, such as (but not limited to) Kubernetes, Terraform, NGINX, TypeScript app(Apollo GraphQL/REST), Go app, .
-These ecosystems offer cluster observability, rapid & safe development, observability, scalability, ease of management, all with minimal overhead costs compared to alternative deployment options. </p>
+<p align='center'> I'm a Platform / Full Stack Engineer with expertise in building scalable, distributed systems on the cloud.
+My focus is on creating Internal Developer Platforms (IDPs) that enable development teams to "shift left" and empower themselves with autonomy and self-service.
+By removing reliance on operations teams and providing robust tools for the entire software development lifecycle, IDPs allow developers to build, test, deploy, maintain, and monitor applications with ease.
+This symbiosis between app developers and platform engineers enables a host of benefits, including faster onboarding, decreased mean time to repair (MTTR), and improved systemwide observability.
+By weaving together cutting-edge technology, perennial ideologies, and forward-thinking business strategies, IDPs pave the way for scalable, efficient development. </p>

 <div align="center">